• Skip to primary navigation

 Cucumber tomato feta salad

-Tomato cucumber salad just screams August.
+Tomato cucumber salad just screams summer.

 Tomatoes and cucumber come together with a garlicky lemon dressing, and a dotting of vegan feta.
-Use your own homemade vegan feta cheese, use store-bought, or replace it with avocado!

 Vegetable sandwich

 This fresh & crisp vegetable sandwich was inspired by a favorite of mine from my local Co-op.
-It’s filled with red bell peppers, thin slices of onion, and spinach.

 But what really sets it off is the spreadable jalapeño cashew cheese inside.

 If you don’t feel like making the cashew cheese, it’s also good with your favorite store-bought spreadable cashew cheese or hummus.
-(Miyoko’s scallion cream cheese would be especially good here!)

 Vegan egg salad

 Speaking of no cook meals, did you know that you don’t have to cook tofu?
 It can be eaten right out of the package.
-(The process of making it is very similar to dairy-based cheese, but with soy milk instead of dairy.)

 Take advantage of this readymade protein option, and make vegan egg salad.
 The egg flavor comes from kala namak, a sulfurous salt.